naviisml/naviisml/README.md

 Hello there!
 I'm Navi.
 I'm a full stack developer, able to make awesome websites and applications for your computer.
 I'm a student at [Coding College Amsterdam](https://www.codam.nl/) and employed as R&D Developer at Q-lite.

-If you're new here and need help setting up your new computer at Q-lite?
-Check [this awesome guide](https://gitlab.raaak.net/navi.ismail/navi.ismail/-/wikis/home) to get started.

 - 🔞 I'm currently 22 years old
 - 🏠 I'm living in the best city, Amsterdam!
 - ⚽ I'm a lover of our home town club, Ajax Amsterdam